Women in 1940s Spain: 1940

 Franco issued an order in May 1940 that said, "Any person who wishes to exhume the corpse of one of his relatives who were killed by the red horde, to inter them again in the cemetery, you can request it to the civil governor of the corresponding province."
 The government provided this service at no cost.
 The regime did not offer anything comparable for families of victims of Nationalist aggression.

 During the Civil War, from his seat of government in Burgos, Franco issued a declaration in April 1938 that promised pensions to widows and orphans of Nationalist forces captured by Republicans.
 His regime extended these benefits in December 1940 to widows and orphans of all nationalist troops and Nationalist supporters killed by Republicans.
 This was further extended in July 1941 to any Nationalist civil servants killed during the war.
 In December 1931, these pensions were extended to the parents of priests killed during the war.

 Adoración Campo Cañedo was the first woman from this region to head for the bush, joining guerrillas in 1940.
 She was followed by Alida González, sisters Antonia y Consuelo Rodríguez Montes, Alberta Viñales Martínez, Alpidia Moral Alonso and Asunción Macías Fernández.
 Alpidia Moral Alonso and Asunción Macías Fernández both died in the bush as a result of their combat activities.

 The literacy rate for women was 67% in 1935.
 The rate had increased to 77% in 1940.

 A law passed on 30 March 1940 meant Republican women could keep their children with them in prison until the child turned three years old.
-At this point, children were then put into state care to prevent the contagion of Republican thinking from spreading.
+At this point, children were then put into state care to prevent Republican thinking from spreading.

 In November 1940, the Ministry of the Interior published a decree on war orphans, namely children of parents shot or disappeared (exiles, forgotten in prisons, fugitives and clandestine), according to which only "irreproachable persons from the point of view of religious, ethical and national view" could obtain the guardianship of those children.